unm-digital-futures/digital-history-review/docs/essays/sunshine-building.md

   caption="Sunshine Theater currently the main attraction of the building" src="images/Sunshine4.jpg" %}

 However, the building facade is a depiction of the decades that the building has seen through the aging yellow bricks that cover majority of the building.
-The window ornamets that were added to the faced of the buikding cover up window trimmings that .
-There is not many remnents of the old movie theatre that existed in the current music venue.
+The window ornaments that were added in the 1950s to the facade of the building cover up window trimmings that are from the original conostruction in the 1920s.
+Also, the once vibrant neon sign that was attached to main entrance of the building was sold to a museum by the late owners of the building[^RJ-Buffalo-Article] and has since then taken away the classic 'American home-town' feeling from that section of downtown central.

 {% include figure.html
 class="img-left"